Neurofibromatosis is caused by mutations in certain genes.

 Lisch nodules (benign growths on the iris, the colored part of the eye)

 Bulges in the walls of arteries (aneurysms Overview of Aortic Aneurysms and Aortic Dissection The aorta, which is about 1 inch (2.5 centimeters) in diameter, is the largest artery of the body.
-It receives oxygen-rich blood from the left ventricle and distributes it to all of the body... read more ) or blockages in arteries
+It receives oxygen-rich blood from the left ventricle of the heart and distributes it to all... read more ) or blockages in arteries

 Slightly enlarged head